Do you have an estate plan? Is it up to date? Was it prepared by an estate planning professional?

 Estate planning isn’t simply preparing a will, it is putting together a comprehensive plan.
 An estate planning attorney will bring a much deeper level of analysis than you would get with a DIY plan or even a plan prepared by another type of attorney.
 Estate planning attorneys understand the specific language that needs to be used to bring clarity to these documents so that they will hold up under close scrutiny.

-When choosing an estate planning attorney check out their website to understand what they do.
+When choosing an estate planning attorney, check out their website to understand what they do.
 If you choose a general law office, make sure that they have an estate planning team.
-When you are gone your estate planning documents will be all that remains of your wishes.
+When you are gone, your estate planning documents will be all that remains of your wishes.

 Considerations for those with minor children

 Anyone who has minor children should have a testamentary trust in place to catch the share of assets that may fall to them.
 Generally, the spouse is the primary beneficiary.
 The trust would then be the secondary beneficiary.
 The trust will ensure that equal shares are distributed between the children.
 A trustee will be named to manage the trust on the minors’ behalf.
-Then the monies will flow to the children and a predetermined age.
+Then, the monies will flow to the children at a predetermined age.
 A lifetime testamentary trust is beneficial since the money is protected from the children’s creditors in the event of divorce, bankruptcy, or other unforeseen issues.
 Testamentary trusts are discretionary which means that you rely on the trustee to decide what is in their best interests.

-Without an estate plan in place, your estate will be left to the laws of intestancy which will most surely not distribute your assets the way that you had intended.
+Without an estate plan in place, your estate will be left to the laws of intestacy, which will most surely not distribute your assets the way that you had intended.
 Estate planning is one way to show your heirs how much you care even after your passing.
 Listen in to hear why you need a professional estate plan.

 Outline of This Episode

-• [1:30] The goal of an estate plan is an orderly transfer of assets
+- [1:30] The goal of an estate plan is an orderly transfer of assets

-• [4:26] Why it is important to set up a trust for minor children
+- [4:26] Why it is important to set up a trust for minor children

-• [13:57] Make sure to use full names
+- [13:57] Make sure to use full names

-• [16:30] Make sure your goals are the same every few years
+- [16:30] Make sure your goals are the same every few years

-• [19:27] What is the default?
+- [19:27] What is the default?

-• [23:20] Progress principle
+- [23:20] Progress principle

 Resources & People Mentioned